rblack42/sphinxcontrib-pylit/rst/introduction/02-testing-setup.rst

 Travis-CI
 *********

-Travis-CI- has been supporting open-source projects for a long time.
+Travis-CI_ has been supporting open-source projects for a long time.
 If you host your code on Github_ they will check out a fresh version of your code every time you "push" changes to Github_, then set up a fresh virtual machine that you can configure, and run tests.
 If all the tests pass, you will be